Emirati nationality law

 Emirati nationality law governs citizenship eligibility in the United Arab Emirates (UAE).
 The law is primarily jus sanguinis.
-Foreigners may be naturalized and granted citizenship, but the process is limited due to the declining share of the Emirati population and fears of national identity loss.
+Foreigners who meet certain criteria may be naturalized and granted citizenship.
 Gulf Cooperation Council citizens are allowed to live in the UAE without restriction and have the right of freedom of movement.

 Authority

 The Emirati nationality law is derived from the Federal Law No.17 of 1972 on Nationality and Passports, and is administered by the General Directorate of Residency and Foreigners Affairs (GDRFA) in each emirate.

 Birth in the United Arab Emirates

-In general, birth in the United Arab Emirates does not, in itself, confer Emirati citizenship as its law utilize jus sanguinis policy.
-Exceptions are made for foundlings.
+In general, birth in the United Arab Emirates does not, in itself, confer Emirati citizenship as its law utilizes the jus sanguinis principle of nationality law.
+Exceptions are made for foundlings and adopted children.

+In 2022, a new federal law was enacted to allow unmarried mothers to be issued birth certificates for their children born in the UAE.

 Descent

 The following persons are automatically Emirati citizens by descent: